prasanna00019/Optimization-Methods/README.md

 # Optimization Methods for Engineering Applications (OMEA)

-A comprehensive collection of optimization algorithms implemented in Python for engineering applications, including linear, nonlinear, and constrained optimization methods with practical examples and detailed analysis.
+A comprehensive collection of optimization algorithms implemented in Python for engineering applications, including linear, nonlinear, and constrained optimization methods with practical examples.

 ## 📋 Repository Contents